p4-team/ctf/2019-03-17-confidence2019/README.md

 Thanks, we're glad you liked it!

-Most participants liked the difficulty level (at least I think so):
+Most participants thought our CTF is challenging, which was our intention:

 ![](difficulty.png)